 Singer has claimed that the concept of sacred life is invalid and is pretending to offer a valid ethical solution in place of this ethical concept, and he has failed to do so.
 Singer is hailed as a distinguished Ira W. DeCamp professor who embraces reason.
 However, as is the case with Richard Dawkins and other notable atheist scholars, Singer seems to rely more on ethos-based rhetoric than logos-based rhetoric.

 1. Sound reasoning must be based on sound, objective facts.

-2. Peter Singer has offered no objective ethical facts.
+2. Peter Singer has offered no objective ethical facts or basis for such.

 3. Therefore, Peter Singer has not offered any basis for sound ethical reasoning.

 Singer offers, “The notion that human life is sacred just because it is human life is medieval.”
 The existence of God, as logically outlined by theologians and philosophers, has served as a reference point of moral and ethical truth for Western civilization and for human exceptionalism.
 Singer offers no logical argument to support his view but merely derides the ethics of Western civilization as a "notion" not grounded in any ethical facts.
 Apparently, Singer has never debated William Lane Craig on this subject, and I seriously doubt that Singer would be in a rush to do so, as has been the case with Richard Dawkins and others, 'top' atheist apologists take flight and run in the opposite direction.
 In any event, now Singer must set out to define what a viable person is, as noted in a Singer FAQ